Claude Mantoulan

-Claude Mantoulan, nicknamed La Mantoule, (Pau, 5 March 1936 – Perpignan, 9 September 1983) is a French former rugby union and rugby league player.
+Claude Mantoulan, nicknamed La Mantoule, (Pau, 5 March 1936 – Perpignan, 9 September 1983) was a French rugby union and rugby league player.

 Biography

 A fly-half, centre or fullback, he had excellent technical and offensive qualifies but his defense was average.

 Opting for rugby league, he is, after Gilbert Benausse, the second most capped player of the France national rugby league team.